justrllybored/CodeExp-Unicorns/README.md

 <h1 >CodeExp - SGExplore!
 App</h1>
 <h3>
-A couple of kids new to code trying to code an entire app<br>
+A couple of kids new to code trying to code an entirely new app from scratch<br>
 Run at your own risk there are probably some bugs here and there<br>
 </h3>